 - What was good two years ago, will work today.

 In an ever-evolving tech world, aim for state-of-the-art integration that may include cloud migration, AI and Big Data.
-You should also be using faster laptop rentals and tablet rentals.
+You should also be using faster technology especially if you rent a laptop or tablet.

 - TV ads and direct mail campaigns still consume 60% of a campaign’s budget.